Santa Ana, El Salvador: Pre-Columbian era

 The city of Santa Ana has a pre-Columbian origin.
 There is evidence of Preclassic settlements in the area of the city, mainly in the archaeological site of Villa Rosita, where the dominant centre was located in the area.
 This and other settlements were depopulated by the eruption of Lake Ilopango in 250 AD.

-The city was founded by the Maya Poqomam in the classical period.
-The first name of the settlement is unknown, however, it is known that when the Pipil entered and conquered the area in 1200 during the post-classic period, translated the original Nahuatl name, which was Sihuatehuacán, which means place of priestesses.
+The city was founded by the Poqomam Maya in the classical period.
+The Poqomam name of the settlement is unknown, but when the Pipil conquered the area in 1200 during the post-classic period, they gave it the Nahuat name Sihuatehuacán, which means place of priestesses.
 Sihuatehuacán was located in what is now the suburb of Santa Barbara, west of the Apanchacal and Apanteos rivers.

 Conquest and colonization

 The town was conquered by the Spanish between 1530 and 1540.
 On July 26, 1569, Guatemalan bishop Bernardino Villalpando changed the name from Sihuatehuacán to that of Santa Ana.
 The new town at the time was part of the Greater Mayorship of San Salvador.

 San Salvador, the city of Santa Ana, and the western and central part of the current Salvadoran territory (except St Vincent and the paracentral area) was administered by the mayor of the department of San Salvador.
 Since 1770, the central parish of the city (located where the cathedral was built later) was the head of the parish of Santa Ana.
 From 1786-1824, the Santa Ana district was part of the San Salvador municipality (Intendencia de San Salvador).